dotnet/fsharp/fcs/README.md

-## The FSharp.Compiler.Service components and nuget package
+# The FSharp.Compiler.Service components and nuget package

 This directory contains the build, packaging, test and documentation-generation logic for the nuget package ``FSharp.Compiler.Service``.
 The source for this nuget package is in ``..\src``.

+Basically we are packaging up the compiler as a DLL and publishing it as a nuget package.

 ## FSharp.Compiler.Service v.
 FSharp.Compiler.Private

-There are subtle differences between FSharp.Compiler.Service and FSharp.Compiler.Private
+There are subtle differences between FSharp.Compiler.Service and FSharp.Compiler.Private (shipped with the Visual F# Tools)

-- Public API
+- FCS has a public API
-- Built against .NET 4.5 to give broader reach
-- Built against FSharp.Core 4.0.0.0 to give broader reach
+- FCS is built against **.NET 4.5** and **FSharp.Core 4.0.0.0** to give broader reach
+- FCS has a Nuget package
-- Has .NET Standard 1.6 version
+- FCS has a .NET Standard 1.6 version in the nuget package
+- FCS testing also tests the "Project Cracker" (see below)
+- FCS doesn't add the System.ValueTuple.dll reference by default, see ``#if COMPILER_SERVICE_AS_DLL`` in compiler codebase

 ## Version Numbers